Can I Use Cottage Cheese For Cheesecake? (Explained!)

 A prime example of this is that cream cheese is generally quite rich and tangy, whereas cottage cheese has a sweet, mild flavor.

-That being said, this obviously sounds ideal for cheesecake.
+That being said, this sounds ideal for cheesecake.

-Now, even though it’s fine to use cottage cheese, there are a few things you’ll need to do in order to produce that perfect cheesecake.
+Now, even though it’s fine to use cottage cheese, there are a few things you’ll need to do to produce that perfect cheesecake.

 Firstly, cottage cheese contains much more moisture than cream cheese.